capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 #### 2. Change Directory

-Change the Directory for the desired results :
+Change the Directory for desired results :
 ```
 cd ternoa-subql-dictionary
 ```

-#### 3. Select Testnet version
+#### 3. Select Network Environment

-Select the appropriate testnet version which corresponds to the Indexer version you are using to ensure compatibility :
+Move to the appropriate branch depending on the targeted network environment :

+* `v43/mainnet` for Mainnet
+* `v43/alphanet` for Alphanet

+For example :

 ```
 git checkout v40/testnet